dethebera/100-days-of-web-development/README.md

 # ✅ Day 79 to 85 - Deployment

 Deployment and the services offered by the companies, THERE'S SO MANY!
-I have compiled a list of best resources to make you understand how all of it works overall.
+I have compiled a list of tbe best resources to make you understand how all of it works overall.
 Also if you have already hosted your own website online using any of the services like netlify or digital ocean or azure or aws, you already know most of it! <br>

 - [Deploying a Web App with Docker & Github Actions][https://www.youtube.com/watch?v=JsOoUrII3EY&t=0s] - Part 1 - 25 Mins